-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB") and in effect as of December 31, 2014.

-These financial statements were approved by the Board of Directors on April 22, 2014.
+These financial statements were approved by the Board of Directors on April 22, 2015.